OpenWaterFoundation/owf-learn-virtualbox/mkdocs-project/docs/best-practices/best-practices.md

 Use the ***VirtualBox Manager*** to move VMs between groups.
 Trying to move the files manually tends to cause confusion with the VirtualBox software.

+**Need to understand the folders better because a VM can belong to more than one group.**

 ## Shutting Down Machines ##

 If possible, shut down virtual machines cleanly by using the ***Shutdown*** choice for the login session.